Jonii000001/Humanoid-Hand-/README.md

 ## About
 The humanoid hand is a self designed roboter hand inspired by famous hands like the Wuji hand and Orca hand, which can be controlled from your computer.
-It can be used for grapping items like a bottle, so I could hold my bottle during my study session and alert me for drinking.
+It can be used for grasping items like a bottle, so I could hold my bottle during my study session and alert me for drinking.

 ## Why did I make this project?
-This summer I wanted to build my first own project, because next year I'll go to a higher technical school and I thought it would be a great practice to start in my summer holidays.
-First I wasn't sure, which project I should build.
-My first ideas were a self balancing robot, car, drone and at the end I decided to create a humanoid hand, because I liked the complex mechanism behind it.
+This summer, I wanted to build my first project, because next year I'll go to a higher technical school, and I thought it would be a great practice to start during my summer holidays.
+First, I wasn't sure which project I should build.
+My first ideas were a self-balancing robot, car, and drone, and in the end, I decided to create a humanoid hand because I liked the complex mechanism behind it.
-The main key is just because I want to prove everyone that I can achieve this, my father didn't believe in me, so this was the main fact, why I used a humanoid hand instead of the other projects.
+The main key is that I want to prove to everyone that I can achieve this.
+My father didn't believe in me, so this was the main reason why I used a humanoid hand instead of the other projects.
 My dream is also to go to MIT, hopefully I will get there ;)

 ## BOM